ChingChien/Test/README.md

   	* Place related classes and top-level functions together in a module.
   	* Use CapWords for class names, but lower_with_under.py for module names.

-  - Naming Summary (guidelines derived from Guido's recommendations):
+  - Naming Summary (guidelines from Guido's recommendations):

 	Type		               | Pubic	    		| Internal			   |
 	-------------------------- | ------------------ | -------------------- |